tomcarbon/react-taskmanager-demo/README.md

 Here is a website that runs from a docker container on localhost port 80, utilizing yarn, node, and react.

 The docker container uses a robust installation of Ubuntu 18.04 with several common tools (such as htop and vim) installed.
-The node/React website itself is of low-medium complexity, built for a ficticious business, featuring a home page with several menu items, some images, and a method for supporting multiple languages (configured for English/Spanish in this example).
+The node/React website itself is of low-medium complexity, built for a ficticious business, featuring a home page with several menu items and navigation, some images, and a method for supporting multiple languages (configured for English/Spanish in this example).

 **Prerequisites**